 Concentration of credit risk is the risk of loss attributable to the magnitude of a government's investment in a single issuer.
 The Town will minimize the concentration of credit risk by diversifying the investment portfolio, so that the impact of potential losses from any one type of security or issuer will minimized.
-No more than 5% of the Town's investments are invested in any one issuer.
+The Town has investments in one entity, Well Fargo corporate bonds, that exceeds 5% of the total investments.